flipcoder/midimech/README.md

 - Run midimech.py.
 You should see a window pop up with the layout.

-- If this works, your linnstrument will show the colors of the layout and be playable in your DAW.
+- If this works, your Linnstrument will show the colors of the layout and be playable in your DAW.

 - If you're using the larger (200-note) version of the LinnStrument, click "SIZE" to use the full layout (experimental).

-- Set your virtual instruments' pitch bend range to double the LinnStrument's value.
+- Set your LinnStrument's pitch bend range to 24 (half of what the range on the virtual instrument is).

 ## How to Play